Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Coarse-Grained Control

 \subsection{\jhedit{Action Persistent MDPs}}

-\jhedit{We assume that all vehicles are human-driven vehicles.
+\jhedit{\jhedit{We consider $N$ vehicles} and assume that all vehicles are human-driven vehicles.
 A subset of these vehicles, defined by the fraction $\rho$, receives periodic guidance from the advisory system and is termed \textit{guided vehicles}.
-The remaining vehicles, constituting the fraction $(1-\rho)$, are designated as \textit{default-driven vehicles} and do not receive such guidance.} Guided vehicles are human-driven vehicles with periodic assistance from a trained policy for coarse-grained control, $\pi_\text{HC}(s_{t_m})$.
+The remaining vehicles, constituting the fraction $(1-\rho)$, are designated as \textit{default-driven vehicles} and do not receive such guidance.} Guided vehicles are human-driven vehicles with periodic assistance from a trained policy for coarse-grained control, $\pi(s_{t_m})$.
 The policy is applied at intervals $t_m=\delta m$, where $m \in \bN_0$ ($\bN_0$ as a set of non-negative integers) and $\delta$ denotes the guidance hold duration. \jhedit{It's essential that the guidance hold duration is significantly shorter than the total horizon, denoted as ($H\gg\delta$).} These vehicles receive guidance for any time $t$ that falls within the range $[t_m, t_{m+1}]$.
-This action persistent MDP can be represented by the 7-tuple $\cM_\delta=(\cS,\cA,\cT,\cR,H,\gamma,\delta)$.
+This action persistent MDP can be represented by the 7-tuple $\cM_\delta=(\cS,\cA,\cT,\cR,H,\gamma,\delta)$\jhedit{, where $\cS$ defines the state space, $\cA$ is action space, $\cT:\cS\times\cA\times\cS\rightarrow\bR$ is a transition probability distribution, $\cR$ is reward function, $H$ is a total time horizon, and $\gamma$ is a discount factor.
+The transition probability function $P(s'|s,a)$ specifies the probability of transitioning to a state $s'$ from a state $s$ by taking action $a$.
+An agent's objective in an MDP is to find a policy $\pi$ that maximizes the expected sum of rewards obtained over time, given the current state $s$ and the actions it can take.}